Skip to main content

 ToolDescription

-send_agent_messageSend a message to an agent via API, Discord, or other channels
+send_agent_messageSend a message to an agent via API channel (supports queue modes: collect or interrupt)

 ToolDescription